KnightKody/Kutztown/README.md

   - C++
 - CSC 136 (Computer Science 2)
   - C++
-- CSC 223 (Advances Scientific Programing)
+- CSC 223 (Advanced Scientific Programing)
   - Python, Jupyter Notebooks
+- CSC 235 (Comp Organ + Assembly Language)
+  - ASM
+- CSC 237 (Data Structures)
+  - C++
+- CSC 240 (Fundementals of Game Development)
+  - C#
-- CSC 225
+- CSC 252 (Unix Scripting and Admin)
   - bash, awk, and perl

 ## Unlisted Courses
 - CSC 125 (Discrete Math for Computing 1)
   - All assignments were done by paper or online
-- CSC 126 (Discrete Math for Computing 2)
+- CSC 150 (Ethical, Legal, and Professional Impacts of the Digital Age)
   - All assignments were done by paper or online
-- CSC 150 (Ethical, Legal, and Professional Impacts of the Digital Age)
+- CSC 225 (Discrete Math for Computing 2)
   - All assignments were done by paper or online

  ## Grades